ISDM-CAU-Kiel/oab/Tutorials_v0.3/Readme.md

-The flow-chart structure decipicting how these juper-notebook tutorials should be used, can be visualized in the respective links below:
+The flow-chart structure decipicting how these jupyter-notebook tutorials should be used, can be visualized in the respective links below:

 1.[Semisupervised Anomaly Detection on Image Data](/Tutorials_v0.3/Flow-charts/semisup_img_flow.png)